idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/WeakPlaneStress.md

 Thus, the out-of-plane stress is driven toward zero but may not be strictly zero everywhere.
 The computed out-of-plane strain may vary at different points on the plane.

+For finite deformation models, this kernel should be run on the displaced mesh by setting `use_displaced_mesh = true`.

 !syntax parameters /Kernels/WeakPlaneStress

 !syntax inputs /Kernels/WeakPlaneStress